 The compound selection can be customized based on your requirements, cherry picking is available.

 Please, contact us at email@example.com for any additional information and price quotations.

 A pre-plated set based on this Screening Library can be found among our Pre-plated Fragment Screening Sets.

 Compounds bearing specific reactive moieties such as acrylamide, vinulsulfone, and vinylsulfonamide groups can be used as potent pharmaceutical agents, with their presence potentially improving the drug-like properties of prospective drug candidates .
 Recent interest in these compounds is associated with the design of covalent inhibitors of cysteine proteases and protein kinases that represent attractive drug targets for the treatment of thrombosis and various cancers.
 While most enzyme inhibitors described to date are compounds that bind with a target reversibly, covalent modifiers act irreversibly by forming covalent bond(s) with nucleophilic residues in the binding site.

-Several inhibitors capable of covalent binding with their targets recently came into the pharmacological market.
-Examples of the two marketed drugs used in the chemotherapy of different forms of cancer are given in Figure 1.5,6 Both compounds contain activated double bonds that readily undergo reaction with amine or thiol functionalities (usually those of cysteine residue).
+Several inhibitors capable of covalent binding with their targets already came into the pharmacological market.
+Examples of the two marketed drugs used in chemotherapy for different cancer forms are given in Figure 1 [5-6].
+Both compounds contain activated double bonds that readily undergo reaction with amine or thiol functionalities (usually those of cysteine residue).

 Figure 1.
 Examples of approved drugs capable of inhibiting human protein kinases irreversibly.

 Representative compounds from the Specific Covalent Inhibitor Fragment Library